Up Arrow

 Notice of Intent to Claim a Lien

-You must be extremely cautious with your deadline as a subcontractor as you only have 90 days from last furnishing labor and/or materials to the Connecticut property to send the Intent to lien and place a lien on the job.
+You must be extremely cautious with your deadline as you only have 90 days from last furnishing labor and/or materials to send the Intent to lien and place a lien on the property.
 Best business practice is to request your Intent to Lien 60 days from last furnishing labor and/or materials.

 Lien